edmundhung/conform/docs/configuration.md

 }
 ```

-For information about modifying list (e.g. append / remove / reorder), see the [command](/docs/commands.md) section.
+For information about modifying list (e.g. append / remove / reorder), see the [Modifying a list](/docs/intent-button.md#modifying-a-list) section.

 ## Nested List